vegaprotocol/documentation/docs/releases/overview.md

 ### Breaking changes

-- A liquidation strategy has been added whereby a distressed party's position is liquidated immediately and moved to the network party.
-The market's insurance pool is the market's party margin account.
-A simple inventory management strategy for the network party has been introduced.
-This has been added in the following [issue ↗](https://github.com/vegaprotocol/vega/issues/9945)
 - Listing transactions on block explorer no longer supports the field `limit`.
 This has been added in the following [issue ↗](https://github.com/vegaprotocol/vega/issues/10215)
 - Getting a transfer by ID now returns a `TransferNode`.
 This has been added in the following [issue ↗](https://github.com/vegaprotocol/vega/issues/8056)